Fund for Elders’ Independence Board of Trustees

 Fund for Elders’ Independence is a 501c3 foundation established in 2010 by Center for Elders’ Independence board of directors whose mission is to create awareness and diversify funding for Center for Elders’ Independence through fundraising.

-Amy Kimmel, Chair, is the Director for Employer Relations and LLM at her alma mater, University of California, Hasting College of the Law.
-She both coaches LLM students on career and professional development in the US and cultivates and strengthens relationships with employers on behalf of UC Hastings students and alumni.
+Amy Kimmel, Vice Chair, is the Assistant Dean of the Career Development Office at her alma mater, University of California, Hastings College of the Law.
+She both coaches students on career and professional development and cultivates and strengthens relationships with employers on behalf of UC Hastings students and alumni.
 Prior to returning to UC Hastings, Amy was a partner in a small firm in Oakland with a diverse civil litigation practice.
 She received her B.A. in Journalism from University of Oregon and is a very energetic and vocal Ducks fan.
 She lives in Berkeley and is proud to serve her community through her work with CEI.
-CEI was fortunate to meet Amy at The Volunteer Center of San Francisco’s annual Board Match forum while she was seeking an opportunity to become involved as a non-profit volunteer leader and to give back to the community.
+CEI fortunately met Amy at The Volunteer Center of San Francisco’s annual Board Match forum while she was seeking an opportunity to become involved as a nonprofit volunteer leader to give back to the community.

 Kava Massih, Trustee (Treasurer) principal of Kava Massih Architects, has been a driving force behind a wide range of innovative architectural designs in the Bay Area since founding the firm in 1996, including local favorites Berkeley Bowl, Samuel Merritt University’s Library and Health Science Center II, Red Bull headquarters, AgeSong Assisted Living at Bayside in Emeryville, and the Cath Lab at Alameda County’s Highland Hospital.
 His specialty is challenging urban settings or where existing structures must be incorporated, rehabilitated or preserved.
 The firm proudly works with non-profit groups and often donates services and time to help nonprofits secure financial grants and fundraising efforts.
 Kava resides in Berkeley ad maintains offices in both San Francisco and Berkeley.